ezoerner/scalable-chat/README.md

 ### What is this repository for? ###

 * A sample multiuser application with a scalable architecture.
-* A chat room application that demonstrates persistence by storing chat history
+* A chat room application that demonstrates akka-persistence by storing chat history

 ### Technology Stack ###